Hint mode is switched on Switch off

 In 1978, the market witnessed a significant shift as blue-chip corporations were permitted to issue samurai bonds, broadening the spectrum of eligible issuers.
 Over time, eligibility criteria were relaxed, requiring minimum credit ratings and new types of bonds were introduced, increasing accessibility for a diverse range of entities.

-By 1972, Australia issued the first non-Japanese 10 billion yen Samurai Bond, signaling the globalization of the market.
+By 1972, Australia issued the first non-Japanese 10-billion-yen Samurai Bond, signaling the globalization of the market.
 Throughout the 1980s and 1990s, liberalization measures were introduced, including the reduction of minimum credit ratings.
 The market became more accessible to private-sector entities, leading to an increase in the share of the Samurai bond market held by private companies.

 In a significant step in 1996, the Samurai market eliminated the minimum requirement for credit ratings, marking a shift toward increased private sector participation.
 The market continued to evolve with changes in regulations, making it more dynamic and accommodating to various issuers.